mavaddat/postman-docs/src/pages/docs/insights/insights-troubleshoot.md

 ![Insufficient memory](https://assets.postman.com/postman-docs/v10/live-insights-insufficient-memory-v10-21.jpg)

-In this case, you may need to reduce the memory or `memoryReservation` parameters on other containers in the task by the 300 MB (or 512 MB) requested by the Postman Live Agent.
+In this case, you may need to reduce the memory or `memoryReservation` parameters on other containers in the task by the 300 MB (or 512 MB) requested by the Insights Agent.

 ## Frequently asked questions